ReDI-School/intro-java/lessons/lesson9/java_stdlib.md

+---
+title: "Exercises: Java Library"
+nav_order: 1
+parent: 9 - Using Classes
+grand_parent: Lessons
+---

-# Exercises: using the Java standard library
+# Exercises: the Java Standard Library

 Java is provided with a standard library, that contains many classes that perform the most diverse tasks. `String`, `Scanner` are few of the many classes